tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 ## Types of Debuggers

-[Debuggers](https://en.wikipedia.org/wiki/Comparison_of_debuggers) are tools that help developers identify and resolve issues in their code.
+Debuggers are tools that help developers identify and resolve issues in their code.
 They come in various forms and are often integrated into development environments or provided as standalone applications.
+For a comprehensive [comparison of debuggers](https://en.wikipedia.org/wiki/Comparison_of_debuggers){: target="_blank" rel="noopener noreferrer"}, refer to this resource.

 Here's a categorized list of different types of debuggers:

 - **Integrated Development Environment (IDE) Debuggers**:
   * **Visual Studio Debugger**: Integrated with Microsoft Visual Studio, it supports various languages like C++, C#, and more.